hudson-trading/inside-at-hrt/README.md

 # inside-at-hrt
 Coding workshop for Inside@HRT.

 There are many teams at HRT that write code for a variety of use cases.
-Common to all teams is a focus on correctness, efficiency, and maintainable code.
+Common to all teams is a focus on correctness, efficiency, and maintainability.
 This workshop will give you a taste of engineering at HRT and introduce you some key concepts in the industry.

 When HRT wants to trade any given product on an exchange, the first step is getting market data for the exchange order book.
 The order book is a list of orders representing all the outstanding interest of buyers and sellers, organized by price level.
 Whenever a new order arrives that would satisfy an existing order on the book, the exchange will inform the two parties that a trade took place and modify the existing order as necessary (either removing it or reducing its quantity).

 In many types of trading that HRT does, it is useful to keep track of the individual orders resting on the exchange's book.
-So in this workshop exercise, we will build a data structure that maintains the state of the book as it processes order updates.
-These order updates can include add, deletes, executions, and updates that apply to specific orders.
-As an optional followup, we will leverage out book builder code to build a matching engine.
+So in this workshop exercise, we will build a class that maintains the state of the book as it processes order updates.
+These order updates can include adds, deletes, executions, and updates that apply to specific orders.
+As an optional followup, we will leverage our book builder code to build a matching engine.

 ## Quick Start
 ### Running the Code